Kingdom of Amber: Initial treaty

 Sawai Jagat Singh died 9 months after the signing of this treaty and left no heir.
 A faction of nobles in the court tried to place Mohan Singh, the son of the chief of Narwar on the throne but the widow of Jagat Singh declared that she was pregnant with the heir which was later confirmed.
 Sawai Jai Singh III was born in 1819 and was recognized as the Raja.

 Instability

 The Financial condition of Jaipur worsened after Prime Minister Nazir Mohan Ram was ousted by the queen mother and eventually the troops of Jaipur started demanding pay and British had to militarily intervene.
 Most of Jai Singh III's reign was spent in court rivalries and instability of the state and in 1833, Queen-mother died and in 1835 Jai III also died.
-Soon roomers spread that Prime Minister Jhutaram had poisoned Jai Singh III to ensure more power for themselves.
+Soon rumors spread that Prime Minister Jhutaram had poisoned Jai Singh III to ensure more power for themselves.
 The British had to intervene again.
 An Infant Sawai Ram Singh II succeeded Jai III.
 Another misunderstanding started a rumor that the British Political agent had assassinated the Infant Raja which led to an uprising.
 Later, after a judicial review, several Jaipur ministers were hanged.